pjfl/p5-app-notitia/README.md

 including creating an administration user.
 You will need the database administration password to complete this step

+For the user name generation to work you will need to edit the configuration file F<lib/App/Notitia/app-notitia.json> and add the line

+   "person_prefix": "xxx",

+substituting a two or three character prefix for C<xxx> that reflects the name of the organisation that is operating the application

 By default the development server will run at:
 [http://localhost:5000](http://localhost:5000) and can be started in the foreground with: